Code4Community/Code4Community.github.io/tutorials/js.md

 ### Control Structure

-Conditional Structures are very similar to what you may be used to in other languages.
-The code snippets show examples of a few if structures.
+JS control structures are very similar to those in other programming languages.
+The code snippets below show examples of a few if statements.
+When the `condition` in parentheses is `true`, that code block runs.
+Otherwise, it checks the `condition` of the next code block.

 ```javascript
 // if statement